Berwick Bridge 400

 Photo: Pictorial Photography

 Each paint is named after one of the workers employed for the construction of the bridge in 1624.
-Photo: Pictorial Photography
+This included 13 women employed “for sanding the new stone bridge” Photo: Pictorial Photography

 Photo: Pictorial Photography